cookpete/react-player/README.md

-url | The url of a video or song to play playing | Set to `true` or `false` to pause or play the media volume | Sets the volume of the appropriate player onProgress | Callback containing `played` and `loaded` progress as a fraction eg `{ played: 0.12, loaded: 0.34 }` onPlay | Called when media starts or resumes playing after pausing or buffering onPause | Called when media is paused
+url | The url of a video or song to play playing | Set to `true` or `false` to pause or play the media volume | Sets the volume of the appropriate player width | Sets the width of the player height | Sets the height of the player onProgress | Callback containing `played` and `loaded` progress as a fraction eg `{ played: 0.12, loaded: 0.34 }` onPlay | Called when media starts or resumes playing after pausing or buffering onPause | Called when media is paused